vishaltomar9119/API/README.md

-# Express MongoDB Boilerplate

-This is a basic boilerplate for a Node.js application using Express for the server, MongoDB for the database, and bcrypt for password hashing.
+This is a basic  for a Node.js application using Express for the server, MongoDB for the database, and bcrypt for password hashing.

 ## Table of Contents